 American Association of the Deaf-Blind (AADB)

 MDBA is the Minnesota affiliate of AADB.
-AADB is “a national consumer advocacy organization for people who have joint hearing and vision impairments.
-AADB is open to all persons who are deaf-blind and individuals directly concerned with their well being, including spouses, children, friends, and health care professionals.
+AADB is “a national consumer advocacy organization for people who have a joint hearing and vision impairments.
+AADB is open to all persons who are deaf-blind and individuals directly concerned with their well being, including spouses, children, friends, and healthcare professionals.
 Seeks to encourage independent living for individuals who are deaf-blind.
 Provides technical assistance to persons who are deaf-blind, families, educators, and service providers.”